Diving and spearfishing may be a recent occurrence but, spearfishing has been done since before written history.

 A fishing spear and the act of using it is described in the book of Job in the Holy Bible.

 In Job 41, there is a long description of the leviathan being faced.
 Historians believe that the creature being described was a crocodile.
-The verse 41:7 reads:
+Verse 41:7 reads:

 “Can you fill his hide with harpoons or his head with fishing spears?”